grncdr/node-any-db/README.md

 ### Queryable.adapter

-`conn.adapter`
+The string name of the adapter that will be used to perform queries, e.g.

-Contains the adapter name used for this connection, e.g. `'sqlite3'`, etc.
+`'sqlite3'`.

 ### Queryable.query